Edward Teller: Early life and work

-Teller then attended the University of Munich where he studied physics under Arnold Sommerfeld.
-On July 14, 1928, while still a young student in Munich, he was taking a streetcar to catch a train for a hike in the nearby Alps and decided to jump off while it was still moving.
-He fell, and the wheel severed most of his right foot.
-For the rest of his life, he walked with a permanent limp, and on occasion he wore a prosthetic foot.
-The painkillers he was taking were interfering with his thinking, so he decided to stop taking them, instead using his willpower to deal with the pain, including use of the placebo effect where he would convince himself that he had taken painkillers while drinking only water.
+Teller then attended the University of Munich, where he studied physics under Arnold Sommerfeld.
+In 1928, while still a student in Munich, he fell under a streetcar and his right foot was nearly severed.
+For the rest of his life, he walked with a limp, and on occasion he wore a prosthetic foot.
+The painkillers he was taking were interfering with his thinking, so he decided to stop taking them, instead using his willpower to deal with the pain, including use of the placebo effect, by which he convinced himself that he had taken painkillers rather than water.
 Werner Heisenberg said that it was the hardiness of Teller's spirit, rather than stoicism, that allowed him to cope so well with the accident.

-In 1929, Teller transferred to the University of Leipzig where in 1930, he received his PhD in physics under Heisenberg.
+In 1929, Teller transferred to the University of Leipzig, where in 1930, he received his PhD in physics under Heisenberg.
 Teller's dissertation dealt with one of the first accurate quantum mechanical treatments of the hydrogen molecular ion.
 That year, he befriended Russian physicists George Gamow and Lev Landau.
 Teller's lifelong friendship with a Czech physicist, George Placzek, was also very important for his scientific and philosophical development.
 It was Placzek who arranged a summer stay in Rome with Enrico Fermi in 1932, thus orienting Teller's scientific career in nuclear physics.
 Also in 1930, Teller moved to the University of Göttingen, then one of the world's great centers of physics due to the presence of Max Born and James Franck, but after Adolf Hitler became Chancellor of Germany in January 1933, Germany became unsafe for Jewish people, and he left through the aid of the International Rescue Committee.
 He went briefly to England, and moved for a year to Copenhagen, where he worked under Niels Bohr.
-In February 1934 he married his long-time girlfriend Augusta Maria "Mici" (pronounced "Mitzi") Harkanyi, who was the sister of a friend.
-Since Mici was a Calvinist Christian, Edward and her were married in a Calvinist church.
+In February 1934, he married his long-time girlfriend Augusta Maria "Mici" (pronounced "Mitzi") Harkanyi, who was the sister of a friend.
+Since Mici was a Calvinist Christian, Edward and she were married in a Calvinist church.
 He returned to England in September 1934.